dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

   `````{margin} **Transaction Confirmation Time**
 The time between a network receiving a transaction and the transaction getting processed on chain by a miner node.
 `````
-4. **Transaction confirmation time:** Higher confirmation time on either chain shrinks the viable range of $`P^*`$ as greater time taken on any chain reduces the transaction utility functions for either or both parties.
+4. **Transaction confirmation time:** Higher confirmation time on either chain shrinks the viable range of $`P^*`$ as the increased time taken reduces the transaction utility functions for either or both parties.
 When $`P^*`$ is chosen to maximize the success rate, a lower confirmation time increases the success rate.
 5. **Price trend and volatility:** A High upward trend of the exchange rate increases the success rate as Alice is highly likely to decide in favor of the final optionality she receives.
 In contrast, higher volatility reduces the success rate.

 HTLCs experience reoccurring and numerous transaction failures.
 Hence, it can be stated that existing parameters and success premiums of agents are stacked such that success rates cannot be optimal.